 It is important to help the muscles of your baby’s head to develop as they are very delicate in the first few months.
 Help your baby to turn his head sideways while lying down.
 This helps strengthen the muscles of the baby’s head.
 You should also do these two simple baby neck strengthening exercises to strengthen your baby’s head muscles:

-- Using Toys: Take an attractive, colorful toy such as a rattle.
+- Using Toys: Take an attractive, colourful toy such as a rattle.
 Keep it in your baby’s line of sight and then move it from left to right.
-This will encourage baby to move his head and exercise it naturally.
+This will encourage the baby to move his head and exercise it naturally.

 - Using Daily Objects: Put interesting things on both sides of your baby’s crib, so that he is motivated to turn his head on both sides.